 Choosing Aspect Ratio: A Guide to Everything You Need to Know

-The aspect ratio has a long and storied history.
-So what does that mean for the modern filmmaker?
-In this guide, we go over what to keep in mind.
+Aspect ratio has a long and storied history.
+So, what does that mean for the modern filmmaker and video editor?

 A Brief Overview of the Aspect Ratio

 For decades, the standard aspect ratio was 1.37:1, or the Academy Ratio.
 It wasn’t until big production houses had to compete with the commercialization of television sets that they began experimenting with new, exciting aspect ratios to give the audiences something they couldn’t get at home—wider, larger screens that immersed the audience deeper into the film.

 Eventually, theater aspect ratios settled between 2.35 and 1.85.
 Today’s standard 16:9 came about as a compromise between theater aspect ratios and television’s 4:3 format.

 The 16:9 aspect ratio allowed for the comfortable viewing of both older television programs and blockbuster films, without having to crop and “pan and scan” either format to fit well on the screen.

 Aspect Ratio Establishes Mood and Setting